 For the Bullet a minimum is also specified from the producer: 350 grams.
-This is to make sure that the Bean Probe give a good reading.
-Of cause you can still roast less, see Roasting small batches.
+This is to make sure that the Bean Probe gives a good reading.
+Of course you can still roast less, see Roasting small batches.

 But a roaster typical has an optimum load that works the best.
 Several longtime Bullet owners reports they find it is around 600-750 gram.
-While with 1 kilo the beans reacts slower to changes and you need to use max-power; P9 and have no headspace to do more .
-With a 300 grams batch it responds too quickly (“fly around”, Albino calls it).
+While with 1 kilo, the beans react slower to changes, you need to use max-power (P9) and have no headspace to do more .
+With a 300 gram batch it responds too quickly (“fly around”, Albino calls it).

 John Platô tells:

 “When roasting let’s say 10Kg.
 There is so much mass that a declining RoR just happens automatically.
 It also takes a lot more input to make small changes to the curves.
 Whereas with the Bullet, you actually have a lot more instant control over the curve due to the lower mass and lower temperature inertia.